Good afternoon :)

 Tech and Digital Capability

-NBFCs that invest in AI-based credit scoring, paperless onboarding, and analytics will have an edge in scaling at a low cost.
+NBFCs that invest in AI-based credit scoring, paperless onboarding, and analytics can scale operations efficiently at lower incremental costs.

 NBFCs stand at the crossroads of India’s credit revolution, bridging the gap where traditional banks often hesitate.
 Their agility, deep regional reach, and specialised lending models have enabled them to cater to underserved segments like MSMEs, rural borrowers, and emerging urban consumers.
 But this opportunity doesn’t come without risk.
 Operating in a tightly regulated, interest rate-sensitive, and credit-risk-heavy environment, NBFCs require careful scrutiny.